-When Monkey was born I was determined that he would not be afraid of water ……
+When my son was born I was determined that he would not be afraid of water ……

 I have been afraid of water for as long as I can remember, not in all forms I must add.
 I can actually drink a glass of water and have a bath, but I have issues!!